wfong1/wfong1.github.io/index.md

 # optional CTA section --------------------------------------------------

 # By declaring these variables, you can include a CTA section.
-cta: connect # the heading for your CTA section
+# cta: connect # the heading for your CTA section
-cta_description: questions, comments, or concerns? please don't hesitate to reach out. # a description to be desplayed below the heading and above the content
+# cta_description: questions, comments, or concerns? please don't hesitate to reach out. # a description to be desplayed below the heading and above the content
-cta_button: mailto:saragong@usc.edu # a link to an external website or to media
+# cta_button: mailto:saragong@usc.edu # a link to an external website or to media
-cta_button_label: contact # the label on the button
+# cta_button_label: contact # the label on the button

 ---
 [//]: # (write a bit about yourself here)
-### why **hello**?
+###

-### **hello** has a simple goal: to make GitHub Pages accessible to everyone.

-**hello** is a minimalist template that lets you design a beautiful website or portfolio on GitHub Pages - without installing a Ruby development environment, learning to use Jekyll, **or even typing a single line of code**.
-It's ideal for GitHubbers who want to start building their personal website on [GitHub Pages](https://pages.github.com/), but maybe aren't so familiar with web development.

-The default layout of **hello** is a streamlined single page with three major customizable sections: a required "about" section, an optional portfolio, and an optional CTA.
-Using [Liquid](https://shopify.github.io/liquid/) variables declared by in the config and index files, **hello** offers an easy-to-use design where all customizations necessary for a basic personal website can be written in [Markdown](https://www.markdownguide.org/basic-syntax/).

-**hello** is adapted from [Twenty](https://html5up.net/twenty), a responsive, mobile-friendly theme by HTML5 Up.